United Airlines just announced a major route expansion: Here’s where you can go in 2022

 United Airlines has announced what it says is its largest transatlantic expansion in its history.
 The airline will launch five new destinations and 10 new routes by spring 2022.
 United says the destinations are not served by any other carrier in North America.

-Here’s the full list of totally new destinations that you can hop to on a United flight come next year.
+Here’s the full list of totally new destinations that you can hop to on a United flight to come next year.
 These will begin in spring 2022:

 - Amman, Jordan